English-speaking psychiatrist in Taiwan.

 Understanding is where treatment begins.

-In consultation I prioritize careful listening and precise differential diagnosis.
+During consultations with patients, I prioritize careful listening and precise differential diagnosis.
 I don't over-medicate, and I don't delay treatment that's needed.
 For patients who haven't responded well to medication, or who prefer to avoid long-term pharmacotherapy, I evaluate suitability for rTMS, a non-invasive brain stimulation therapy.

 Ten-Chan General Hospital, Zhongli